AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-b2b.md

 * You cannot change the reference schema without first deleting the existing relationship.
 However, this should be done with caution, as deleting a relationship with an associated dataset can cause unintended consequences.
 * Adding new relationships to a schema with existing linked datasets may not work as intended and could lead to potential conflicts.

-## Filter and search for relationships
+## Filter and search for relationships {#filter-and-search}

-You can filter and search for specific relationships within your schemas from the Relationships tab of the Schemas workspace.
+You can filter and search for specific relationships within your schemas from the [!UICONTROL Relationships] tab of the [!UICONTROL Schemas] workspace.
 You can use this view to quickly locate and manage your relationships.
 Read the document on [exploring schema resources](../ui/explore.md#lookup) for detailed instructions on the filtering options.

 ![The Relationships tab in the Schemas workspace.](../images/tutorials/relationship-b2b/relationship-tab.png)